Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

     * Select RedHat Enterprise Linux 7.3.
     * Enter a representative name and description for the Forula
     * Notice that the premium disk "SSD" can be selected, but if the Formula is deployed with this option enabled there will be a warning message blocking the deployment based on the lab setup.
-    * Notice that the disk options available are also limited to those that were selected during the lab setup process.
+    * Select only the "HDD" option to avoid an error during deploying the Formula.

 ![Screenshot](/Images/dtl-it-19.png)